MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

         // 2
         let currentUID = User.current.uid
 >
-        // code to like a post
+        // 3 code to like a post
     }

-First we do some setup to allow us to like a post:
+In the code above, we do some setup for liking a post:

 1. Each post that we like must have a key.
 We check the post has a key and return false if there is not.
 2. We create a reference to the current user's UID.
 We'll use this soon to build the location of where we'll store the data for liking the post.